The E.N.D.: Release and promotion

-In order to globally promote The E.N.D. further, the Black Eyed Peas embarked on The E.N.D.
+In order to globally promote The E.N.D. further, Black Eyed Peas embarked on The E.N.D.
 World Tour in Hamamatsu, Japan on September 15, 2009.
 It was the group's biggest tour production-wise, with Fergie stating that they were "trying to up [their] game" and the shows would "utilize a lot of the technology that's out there".
 The tour was backed by presenting sponsor BlackBerry, while Bacardi served as its "official spirit".
 In Canada, a remix album titled The E.N.D.
 Summer 2010 Canadian Invasion Tour: Remix Collection was released on July 27, 2010, via iTunes Store, during the second North American leg of the tour.
 After a total of 115 shows across Asia, Oceania, North America, Europe and South America, the tour ended on November 13, 2010, in Lima, Peru.
 In December, the tour placed at number five on Billboards list "Top 25 Tours of 2010", grossing $81,579,114 for 82 shows, and at number nine on Pollstars list of top ten North American tours for grossing $50.5 million.